Funerary art in Puritan New England: Stonecarvers

 Through probate documentation, newspapers and inscriptions, historians have identified individual carvers behind particular headstones.
-Some 300 carvers working in New England have been identified, alkthough very little is known about the majority of them.
+Some 300 carvers working in New England have been identified, although very little is known about the majority of them.
 Exceptions include John Lamson of Ipswich, Gershom Bartlett of Bolton, William Mumford of Boston, Josiah Manning and his sons Fredrick and Rockwell of Franklin, John Zuricher of Manhattan, the James Foster family of Dorchester, The Stevens Family of Newport, and Nathaniel Holmes (active c.
 1805) of Plymouth among others.
 Other successful early stone carvers include Gershom Bartlett (1723 – 1798) and Zerubbabel Collins (1733–1797).

 By the mid-18th century, stone-carving had become an industry with its own system of apprenticeships and workshops.
 Although not considered a fine art, stone crafting required skill and knowledge, including selecting fine stone from rock outcroppings, shaping them, preparing their faces and carving the reliefs.
 Different carving schools emerged across New England, including The John Stevens Shop in Newport, and the Rhode Island carvers Gabriel Allen and Charles Hartshorn, most of whom worked from local slate.
 The Connecticut River valley was prized for its brownstone quarries, which were often used by the region's grave carvers.
-Portland, Connecticut in particular had one of the largest brownstone quarries, and many carvers were based in the region due to the ample supply of material.
-Families such as the Stanclift and Thomas Johnson families would emerge with generations of tradesmen perfecting the art of carving from the soft and malleable stone.
+Portland, Connecticut in particular had one of the largest brownstone quarries, and many carvers were based there due to the ample supply of material.
+Families such as the Stanclifts and Johnsons emerged, with generations of tradesmen perfecting the art of carving from soft, malleable stone.
 Brownstone was prized due to its manipulative properties making it easier to carve elaborate designs when compared to Granite Schist or Slate, though ironically, these characteristics made the stone more prone to weathering and erosion than the latter materials.

 Materials used depended on the region, varying from slate, brownstone, schist, shale, and gneiss.
 Later, marble became fashionable in the early 19th century and phased out most other materials.
 Early puritan era carvers were especially preoccupied by the economy of line, geometric shapes and, at times abstract patterns.
 They exhibit an unstyled, primitive approach that tends towards simplicity and naturalism.
 As this aesthetic did not re-emerge in later American art, it became, according to the historian Allan Ludwig, as a "half-finished experiment in form making.
 Its place...must therefore be described as one of quiet isolation.
 Nothing of the older tradition remained after 1815 but the silence of a forgotten epoch."